 Our Dignity and Respect policy sets out the standards of behaviours we expect from everyone at Tate.

 We are committed to providing our employees with a healthy work-life balance.
 Our employee engagement surveys tell us that achieving a satisfactory balance between developing a career and enjoying life away from work is a high priority for our people.

 We recognise that achieving that sense of balance is a very personal thing; it is about choice and flexibility.
 We provide a range of support for employees to create an environment where everyone – whatever their commitments outside of work – has the opportunity to flourish, including:

 Our Employee Assistance Programme provides information and support on a range of topics, from health and fitness to finance, childcare and counselling.
 This free, confidential service is available to all our employees online and on the phone 24/7.

-Tate Social helps to provide opportunities for employees to come together and improve wellbeing.
-Tate Social, managed by our Tate Staff Council, has allocated funds to support activities ranging from yoga to singing, gardening to meditation, quizzes to ping pong.
+The Tate Social Fund helps to provide opportunities for employees to come together and improve wellbeing.
+The Tate Social Fund managed by our Tate Staff Council, has allocated funds to support activities ranging from yoga to singing, gardening to meditation, quizzes to ping pong.
 All Tate Social activities are inspired by the five steps to wellbeing: connect, be active, take notice, keep learning and give.

 We also offer a range of benefits and discount schemes that can boost wellbeing with offers such as discounted membership of health and fitness clubs.